zy-gdou/rotating-tank-experiment/README.md

 logical switch for the types of the boundary condition: noslip=true by default;
 logical switch for nonlinear advection: nonlinear=true by default; otherwise the nonlinear advection term won't be included.

-'pars.m' contains other experimental parameters needed for the simulation and useful coefficients for the Possion equation solver and time marching schemes.
-It also checks if this is a new run or a restart from any previous runs.
-If there is no folder with the name specified as the parameter combination given from sweep_run.m, then a new empty folder will be created and a new run starts with the output files saved in that new folder.
-If there is an exist old folder with the same name as specified by the "sweep_run.m" and contains multiple output files (.mat) inside, then this will be recognized as an restart run.
-Its initial condition is given by the last output file from the previous run.
+'pars.m' checks if this is a new run or a restart from any previous runs.
+If there is no folder with the name specified as the parameter combination given from sweep_run.m, then a new empty folder will be created, a new run starts, and the output files will be saved in that new folder.
+If there is an exist old folder with the same name as specified by the "sweep_run.m" and that folder contains multiple output files (.mat) inside, then this run will be recognized as an restart run.
+Its initial condition is given by the last output file.
 The restart run then adds output files to the old folder.
+'pars.m' also contains other experimental parameters needed for the simulation and useful coefficients for the Possion equation solver and the time marching schemes.

 'main_iter_4step_RungeKutta.m' is the main iteration part.
 It marches the governning eq. in time using 4th-order explicit Runge-Kutta scheme for the nonlinear term(with Arakawa 1966's conserving scheme for the spatial discretization) if nonlinear=true, and explicit (2nd-order central differencing) for the other terms(beta term, Ekman term, diffusion term).

-'allocate_matrices.m' initialize the matrices used by the simulation by allocating 1D vectors for them.
+'allocate_matrices.m' initialize the matrices for the variables used by the simulation by allocating 1D vectors for them.
 This allocation is called everytime when the model starts (no matter if it is a new run or a restart run) .

 'bplume_slantwall_unrotate_lab.m' is the Double-Fourier(linear) theory used to decompose the total wave field into the incidental and the reflected ones in a rectangular domain (a Cartesian coordinate system).
 This theoy is used to show the formation of the meanders at the flanks of the beta-plume caused by the reflected Rossby waves.